 The Legendary Starfy

 The Legendary Starfy for DS is the fifth game in the popular Japanese Densetsu no Starfy series, but the first entry to see release in the US.
-After having played the game, I can see the the appeal of the character and franchise.
-However, I can't say why there has never been a US release in the series before this, or why they decided to change that with this installment in particular.
+After having played the game, I can see the appeal of the character and franchise.
+However, cartoonish charm can only get you so far.

 Starfy is a starfish and the Prince of the floating ocean kingdom of Pufftop.
 The game's story is pretty standard and cliche-ridden, but it gets its job done.
 The writing does manage to inject a good bit of humor into the proceedings.
 Don't worry about this being a sequel in a series, however, as the story is completely stand-alone.

 The actual game is hit or miss.
 As a starfish, a good amount of Starfy's adventure takes place underwater.
 While underwater, you can swim around in all directions, using his characteristic "star spin" to defeat enemies.
-There are also more conventional platforming segments on dry land, and sometimes the game mixes water and land in interesting ways.
-For example, you may have to swim and jump between drops of falling water to reach the top of the screen.
-It could be best described as "Ecco the Dolphin meets Kirby."
+There are also more conventional platforming segments on dry land.
+Starfy can also jump out of the water for an added boost to reach higher platforms.
+Some of the game's most interesting bits come when it mixes the water and land in interesting ways.
+For example, there are a few areas in the game where speheres filled with water drop from above like rain, and the player must jump between them to reach the top of the room.
+With its combination of underwater exploration and simplistic platforming, Starfy could be seen as "Ecco the Dolphin meets Kirby."

 There's usually nothing special about the level-design, amounting to either your standard left-to- right progression or the occasional maze.
 However, there are some parts that are quite clever, such as a space level in which the gravity is lower and the aforementioned bit with the falling water.
 Some of the mazes are alright, and there is the occasional worthwhile puzzle, but this isn't the kind of game that will have you scratching your head for solutions.